MichielDerhaeg/fundeps/prototype/notes.md

   * Why lookup fc variant of tycon and datacon names when their name is the same?
 This requires their elaboration to be monadic without good reason.
     - Just rewrap names.
+    * done, maybe check for other things that could just be rewrapped

   * To do type reduction, I would need something very similar to unification to match the axioms and produce the substitution.
 I could use the old